algotouch/algotouch-69/CODING_STANDARDS.md

 - The use of `any` should be flagged for refactoring

 Following these guidelines will help maintain high-quality TypeScript code in the AlgoTouch project and prevent common type-related issues.

+## Production Logging

+- Use `debugLog` from `src/lib/logger` for client-side debugging statements.
+- Edge functions should import `debugLog` from `_shared/logger.ts`.
+- Avoid `console.log` directly to prevent leaking sensitive data in production.